The House in the Cerulean Seaby TJ Klune

 Panel on Modern Families

 Virtual Event | Zoom

 Gone are the days of a “traditional” family featuring a dad, a mom, and 2.2 children.
 Families today come in all shapes and sizes, and all are valid and loving.
 Join us for a community discussion about what makes a modern family.
-Hear from local parents Carrie Stratton Burrows, Renee Orr Carr, Chazz Darling, and Jazz McKinney.
+Hear from local parents Carrie Stratton Burrows, Renee Orr Carr, Charles Darling, and Catrice Morning Bird Thornton.
 They will lead this discussion and share their parenting insights and wisdom.
 Topics will include gender neutrality, preferred pronouns, myths and stereotypes, inclusivity, and more.

 Cerulean Sea Family Celebration

 Saturday, August 21, 2021, 10:00 am – 2:00 pm

 Enjoy crafts, lawn games, and refreshments.
 Local photographers will take free family portraits.
 Listen to special storytimes about diverse families like LGBTQ+, adoptive, and foster families.

 This program will be held rain or shine.
 Please follow COVID-19 safety measures.